JJ/hoborg/text/text.md

 I couldn't allow that to happen.
 It couldn't go anywhere.

-"I can't do a thing, son.
-Seems legit, and I don't know a thing about those things.
+"I can't do a damn thing, son.
+Seems legit, and I don't know squat about those things.
 You can go back to help the rest of the crew, don't worry about that."
 Boris the manager told me when I grabbed hold of him.
 But I wasn't worried about *that*, not precisely.
 That